ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Flux into decompsition cascade
 ------------------------------

-[23]_Upon fragmentation and release from the litter pool, carbon is transferred into the labile, lignin and cellulose decomposition pools.
+Upon fragmentation and release from the litter pool, carbon is transferred into the labile, lignin and cellulose decomposition pools.
 These pools are vertically resolved in the biogeochemistry model.
 The movement of carbon into each vertical layer is obviously different for